Welcome to the home of the Retirement Management Journal and the RIIA Virtual Learning Center.

 The Retirement Management JournalSM is a publication of RIIA.

-We hope that you enjoy those and all the papers in this issue.
+We hope that you enjoy all the papers in this issue.
 And remember, there are many ways to support the Retirement Management Journal:

 - Take advantage of a key RIIA member benefit: Institutional members of RIIA are able to distribute the pdf version of the RMJ to employees and associates

-- In addition to your free subscription to the Retirement Management Journal, if you are an employee of a Institutional Regular Member you also get a free Individual Membership if you opt in.
-Benefits include the monthly eNews, priority access to the webinars, and the like
+- In addition to your free subscription to the RMJ, if you are an employee of an Institutional Regular Member you also get a free Individual Membership if you opt in.
+Benefits include priority access to RIIA’s Virtual Learning Center.

 - Advertise/Sponsor: Our publication is now reaching thousands of financial advisers who hold themselves out to be retirement-income specialists.
-Plus, it’s read by leading executives from many firms and organizations
+Plus, it’s read by leading executives from many firms and organizations.
+Total cost to sponsor one issue is $15,000, $50,000 for four issues.

 - Contribute: If you want to help expand the body of retirement-management knowledge and advance the profession, submit your papers to us.
-Authors’ Guidelines.
+The author’s guidelines can be found at Submit a Paper.

 Those interested in learning more about the Retirement Management Analyst (RMA) designation, please visit the RMA section of this site.